Oyster: Reproduction

 Some tropical oysters, such as the mangrove oyster in the family Ostreidae, grow best on mangrove roots.
 Low tide can expose them, making them easy to collect.

 The largest oyster-producing body of water in the United States is the Chesapeake Bay, although these beds have decreased in number due to overfishing and pollution.

-Willapa Bay in Washington produces more oysters than any other estuary in the US.
 Other large oyster farming areas in the US include the bays and estuaries along the coast of the Gulf of Mexico from Apalachicola, Florida, in the east to Galveston, Texas, in the west.
 Large beds of edible oysters are also found in Japan and Australia.
 In 2005, China accounted for 80% of the global oyster harvest.
 In Europe, France remained the industry leader.

+Predation

 Common oyster predators include crabs, seabirds, starfish, and humans.
 Some oysters contain crabs, known as oyster crabs.